GoesToEleven/golang-web-dev/031_AWS/03_scaling-AWS/README.md

 1. EC2
 1. key pair
 1. create
-  - give it a name that is descriptive, for example: spring
+  - give it a name that is descriptive, for example: devs-spring19

 # Create security groups